PhucXDoan/pxd/README.md

 Bye bye!
 ```

-The UI module has many options to allow for arguments to be passed to the verbs.
+The UI module has many options for adding arguments to verbs,
+and the way the arguments are parsed is quite flexible.

 ```python
 @MyCLI(